Table of Contents

-Haley Squires is also highly entertaining as another frustrated victim of the dress, and the whole film is almost stolen by the aforementioned creepy shop assistant, Miss Luckmore, whenever she’s on-screen.
+Hayley Squires is also highly entertaining as another frustrated victim of the dress, and the whole film is almost stolen by the aforementioned creepy shop assistant, Miss Luckmore, whenever she’s on-screen.

 As the enigmatic Luckmore, Fatma Mohamed gives off an intensely alien, yet weirdly refined vibe that suggests a shop mannequin come to life.
 Her stilted interplay with her baffled customers, as well as the scenes of her sinister downtime activities, are a joy to watch.

 What sets In Fabric apart from a typical horror flick about a killer object is the insanely lush retro production values, cinematography, and inventive editing style that Strickland uses to bring his tale to life.

 The film is packed with striking imagery, from the disturbingly hypotonic TV ads for Dentley and Soper’s to the spectacular implosion of a washing machine to the high-carnage hysteria that closes out the film.

 And, while far from a traditional story, it also feels like Strickland has managed to successfully carry a narrative through In Fabric in a way that didn’t really happen in Berberian Sound Studio or Duke of Burgundy, which both went a bit off the rails during the third act.